KenCloud-Tech/go-ipld-prolly-trees/README.md

 # go-prolly-tree
-golang implementation of merkel style verifiable search tree
+golang implementation of probabilistic merkle search trees for IPLD